 It’s important to learn how these terms are used in your area or in individual developments or neighborhoods, and what that means for you as a potential buyer.
 For this article, let’s define a townhouse as a relatively narrow house, with two or more stories and a relatively small (or nonexistent) yard, that’s attached to the neighboring houses.

 Townhouses share many of the pros associated with typical single-family houses.
 In addition, because they usually have a smaller footprint and less yard to take care of, they can be a good option for an individual or couple wishing to downsize.

 Even if you and your neighbors own your townhouses and the land they stand on, shared walls and roofs mean that you’ll have more restrictions and obligations than you would in a typical single-family house.
 Whether there’s an HOA or another type of contractual agreement, there’ll likely be rules about everything from clotheslines to construction.

 Whether town homes are found in historic districts or newly built developments, they often come with a sense of pride in the neighborhood and a tight-knit community feel.
 In places like this, you’ll likely be in frequent, close contact with others who live on your street.
 This lifestyle will seem ideal to some homebuyers but a bit too stifling to others.

 When deciding what type of home to move to next, take your time to thoroughly research the alternatives and make the choice that feels right for you.
 And remember that the arrangements listed above are just some of the possibilities.
 From duplexes to tree-houses to yurts, there are probably even more options than you realize.

 Looking for more amazing retirement tips?
-Find them in our monthly newsletter.
+Find them here on Extra Mile.